Areas of Expertise

 Stencel's introduction to fact-checking was working as The Washington Post's political researcher during the 1992 U.S. elections, when he also was an assistant to syndicated Post columnist David S. Broder -- an early advocate for news reporting on the accuracy of political ads.
 Stencel later created a fact-checking feature called the "Debate Referee" for The Post's PoliticsNow digital partnership in 1996 and then oversaw later versions for washingtonpost.com during the 2000 and 2004 presidential campaigns.

 Stencel is the co-author of two books on politics and the media (including one with talk show host Larry King, then of CNN -- long story) and is working on a third.
 He wrote a 2015 report for the American Press Institute on the political impact of fact-checking in the United States (http://bit.ly/factcheckthis), and co-authored studies on the news industry's digital evolution for the Reporters' Lab (http://goatmustbefed.com) and CUNY's Tow-Knight Center for Entrepreneurial Journalism (http://bit.ly/2016-news-superpowers).

-He is a former board chair for the Student Press Law Center and an advisory board member for Mercer University’s Center for Collaborative Journalism in Macon, Georgia.
-He graduated from the University of Virginia with a degree in Soviet studies -- but that was the year before the Soviet Union ceased to exist, so his credentials as a media "futurist" should be considered with journalistic skepticism.
+He is a former board chair of the Student Press Law Center and an advisory board member for the Center for Collaborative Journalism at Mercer University in Macon, Georgia.
+He was an informal advisor to PolitiFact during its launch in 2007 and later served on an advisory board member for its sister site, PunditFact, in 2013 and 2014.
+Stencel graduated from the University of Virginia with a degree in Soviet studies -- but that was the year before the Soviet Union ceased to exist, so his credentials as a media "futurist" should be considered with journalistic skepticism.